Search Menu

 Last year, we welcomed the launch of the EU’s Digital Decade by outlining how connectivity defines the magnetic North of the Digital Compass.
 In September 2023, the Commission issued a first report providing a snapshot of the situation at a time when Member States had not yet outlined their roadmaps for realising targets in this (and other) domain(s).
 Now, almost one year later, the Commission has issued in July a second report, the report on the state of the Digital Decade 2024.
 Here, a more differentiated picture emerges.

-As reported, the EU has lagged behind in all three key dimensions of innovation, production, and adoption, especially in critical technological developments affecting performance in digitalization and raising concerns.
+As reported, the EU has lagged behind in all three key dimensions for competitiveness of innovation, production, and adoption, especially in critical technological developments affecting performance in digitalization and raising concerns.
 Furthermore, the EU’s lag in the ICT race has resulted in a decrease in the global revenue share of EU GDP in the ICT market by 10.5% over the decade between 2013 and 2022, substantially effecting productivity gains.

 The European Recovery and Resilience Facility (RRF) has made an important contribution to advancing the Digital Decade policy programme, but the time remaining to achieve the targets is many times longer than the agreed 2030 timeframe, and the progress is uneven across countries and targets.